 - Zillow can help you research rental prices and available units near schools.
 Unfortunately, the closer the school is to your house, generally, the more expensive 😐

-If your local driving license has your picture and is in English, then you can easily rent a car.
-If not, you’ll need to get an International driving permit before renting a vehicle.
+If your local driving license has your picture and is in English, you can easily rent a car.
+If not, you’ll need to get an International driving permit (IDP) before renting a vehicle since the IDP will be in English.

 Save money on your car rental by booking through Costco instead of directly with the company.
 You’ll need to sign up for a membership and create a travel account, but it’s worth it to get access to Costco’s prices.
-Bonus: you don’t have to pay in advance or worry about cancellation fees!
+Bonus: you don’t have to pay in advance or worry about cancellation fees when you book through Costco!

 If you’re looking to rent a car in the United States anytime soon, be prepared to spend.
 Without insurance, it’s easily $50-$60/day.
-And once you factor insurance into the equation, things start adding up quickly.
-If you’re new to the country, your insurance options are unfortunately quite limited.
+And once you factor in insurance, things start adding up quickly.
+Unfortunately, if you’re new to the country, your insurance options are limited.
 I recommend checking out a few things:

 - Save money by signing up for annual roadside assistance with the American Automobile Association.
 This way, you won’t have to pay per-day charges from a car rental company.